-Mass intentions can be arranged by visiting the Rectory Office.
+Mass intentions can be arranged by contacting the Rectory Office by phone, 516.798.4992, or email.
 Cards are available, and you may choose from one of the following options:

 Mass can be offered for someone who is living, e.g. for a speedy recovery, anniversary, birthday, etc. The arrangements are the same as above, except that the Mass card will be different.